h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Rotation front, side, top

       *Here you can enter the number of degrees that the layout must be rotated according to 3 positions, front, side or top.
-The rotation point is automatically central to the layout.*
+The rotation point is automatically central to the design.*

     - Rotation point X Y Z